Panlizhi/HierCap/README.md

 # Hierarchical Encoder-decoder for Image Captioning (HeriCap)

 ## Introduction
-The official repository for “HeriCap”.
+The official repository for “Hierarchical Encoder-decoder for Image Captioning (HeriCap)”.

 HeriCap is a model to  .